-All freshman halls have been renovated in recent years and offer unique living opportunities for our first-year students.
-Most freshmen will share a double room with another freshman student; however, there also are a limited number of single rooms and triple rooms.
+All first-year halls have been renovated in recent years and offer unique living opportunities for our first-year students.
+Most first-year students will share a double room with another first-year student; however, there also are a limited number of single rooms and triple rooms.

 Early Decision Students

 Students who have been accepted to the University of Rochester through the early decision process can request a specific residence hall.
 Early decision students will receive a residence hall preference sheet in a separate mailing.
 In order to guarantee this assignment, students must return the form by June 1.
 We cannot guarantee placement to any requests made after June 1.

 All University housing is smoke-free.
 If you or your roommate chooses to smoke, it must be 30 feet from any building.
 We still ask you to indicate your smoking status and preference for a smoking or nonsmoking pairing on the housing application.

 Susan B. Anthony Hall

 Named for the famous local suffragette, this hall contains four interconnecting wings: Gannett, Gates, Morgan, and Hollister.
 All floors are coed, some with male and female corridors; others alternate men’s and women’s rooms on the same corridor.
 There are lounges with kitchenettes on each floor.
 Susan B. Anthony Halls features a rooftop solarium, several large meeting and programming areas, and a beautiful formal lounge overlooking Fauver Stadium and the river.